Daniel Sawrij

-Daniel 'Danny' Sawrij (born 22 July 1969) is the managing director of the Leo Group, a waste recycling and animal by-products company.
+Daniel 'Danny' Sawrij (born 22 June 1969) is the managing director of the Leo Group, a waste recycling and animal by-products company.
 He took over the company in 1988 from Margaret and Leo Sawrij, his mother and father.
 He has an estimated personal wealth of £360m and was ranked 932nd on the Sunday Times Rich List 2013.

 Early life

-Sarwij is the youngest of six children.
+Sawrij is the youngest of six children.
 He was educated at Halifax Catholic High School, but left at the age of 14 to work on his father's farm, which bought and sold cattle and bred mink and foxes for the fur industry.
-He met his wife, Joanne, at the age of 17, with whom he now has three teenage children.
+He met his wife, Joanne, at the age of 17, with whom he now has three children and several grandkids.

 Career

 Sawrij took over the family business and its six staff from his father in 1988 at the age of 19, when the company was still called Swalesmoor Mink Farm.
 Sawrij began to transition the company towards the maggot breeding business, selling to fishing tackle shops.
 At the same time, it was also mixing food for small pet food companies, which later became a significant part of the company's operations.
 Sawrij has now expanded the Leo Group in the renewable energy sector, specifically by turning animals and food waste into biomass fuel to produce electricity.

 Sawrij changed the company name to Leo Sawrij Ltd. in 1993 in memory of his father who died that year.
 In 2003, he was involved in a failed legal challenge to overturn the ban on farming mink in the UK.